How to calculate paracetamol dose for children & infants by body weight?

 You should strictly avoid paracetamol in a newborn baby or weight less than 2 kg unless prescribed by a doctor.
 Because there is a high chance of liver toxicity in neonates.

-The glucuronidation pathway is not fully developed in small children (under two years of age).
+The conjugation pathway (or glucuronidation process) is not fully developed in small children especially under two years of age.
 As children grow, the glucuronidation process starts to develop, and this could take two years to fully mature.

-Neo-born children have a deficiency in a conjugating systems like glucuronic acid and sulfuric acid.
-Due to this, NAPQI makes a covalent bond with hepatocytes (liver cells) that damages your child’s liver.
+Due to this conjugation deficiency, NAPQI makes a covalent bond with hepatocytes (liver cells) that damages your child’s liver.

-If your child is less than 1 year old, you can give paracetamol drops dosage for infants.
+If your child is less than 1 year old, you can give paracetamol drops dosage by child weight.

 Generally, each ml drop suspension contains 100 mg paracetamol.